UniversalDependencies/docs/_v2/conll-u.md

 ---
 layout: base
 title:  'CoNLL-U Format in UD v2'
+udver: '2'
 ---

 # CoNLL-U Format in UD v2

-Some of the proposed changes will require modifications to the CoNLL-U format.
-Whenever possible, we want to do this in the least disruptive fashion possible, keeping backward compatibility as far as we can.
-In particular, we strongly recommend not changing the number of fields and/or their meaning for fear of breaking people's tools.
-We recommend the following changes for v2:
+Some of the changes adopted in v2 require modifications to the CoNLL-U format.
+Whenever possible, we have tried to do this in the least disruptive fashion possible, keeping backward compatibility as far as we can.
+In particular, we have decided against changing the number of fields and/or their meaning for fear of breaking people's tools.
+We make the following changes for v2:

 * Allow spaces in the `FORM` and `LEMMA` fields (see [word segmentation](segmentation.html))
 * Let the `DEPS` field contain the entire enhanced dependency graph (not only additional relations on top of the basic trees) (see [enhanced dependencies](enhanced.html))